CSIS 310 - Data Structures

 • Priority Queues

-• Students will be able to choose, implement, and use data structures appropriate to a given problem.
+• be able to choose, implement, and use data structures appropriate to a given problem

-• Students will be able to use these basic data structures to build more complex data structures and complete programs to solve specific problems.
+• be capable of using these basic data structures to build more complex data structures and complete programs to solve specific problems

 By the end of this class I hope you'll find that